 - 12 ounces thin green beans, trimmed and cut into 1-inch lengths

 - 1 large ripe tomato, cut into thin wedges, for garnish

-- 1. Place the garlic, 1/2 teaspoon of the salt, and 2 tablespoons of the almonds in a large mortar.
+- 1. Place the garlic, 1/2 teaspoon salt, and 2 tablespoons almonds in a large mortar.
 Pound with the pestle to a smooth paste.
 Gradually add the basil leaves while pounding, adding more only after each batch has been reduced to a paste.
 This will take only 2 to 3 minutes.

 - 2. When all of the basil leaves are pounded to a smooth paste, gradually add both cheeses, stirring with the pestle to blend them with the basil paste.
 Then drizzle in the olive oil with one hand while stirring and pounding with the pestle in the other hand until the mixture is smooth.
 Set aside.

 - 3. Fill a 6-quart Dutch oven or other large, wide pan 2/3 full of water and bring to a boil.
 Add the remaining 1 tablespoon salt and the potatoes.
 Boil, uncovered, for 10 minutes.
 Add the green beans and boil for 6 to 8 minutes, until both the beans and potatoes are tender.
 Drain in a colander.